AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 ## Link models

 We know that each room must be linked to an address.
-Let make it true in our project.
+Lets make it true in our project.

 > **Note**: You can clone ``III-04_mixins`` branch from